malaise/ada/README.txt

 several fds, catches signals...

 .X11 management ('x_mng')
-This lib encapsulates all the needed calls to X11, interfaced by the Ada 'X_Mng' package.
+- 'x_export', interfaced by the Ada 'X_Mng' package, defines all the calls needed for X11 (except cards),

-.X11 cards management ('cards')
-This lib manges cards for games.
+- 'x_cards', interfaced by the Ada 'X_Mng.Cards' package, is an extension for the management in X11 of playing cards.

 .Ndbm ('cnbdbm')
 This lib interfaces with ndbm C library.
 The corresponding Ada 'Ndbm' package is